FAQ

 The more experience and training the counselor has, the more the fee will be.
 The fees range from $75 – 125 an hour.

-We accept cash, checks, credit cards, PayPal, and Venmo.
+We accept cash, checks, and credit cards.
+Many of the counselors use IVYPay, a HIPAA compliant app that protects your credit card information.
 Payment in full is expected at the time of services.